jarekjaryszew/kodo-about/Workers.md

 ## Scaling and lifetime
 ### Externally managed workers
-- This workers will automatically register themselves with their node on startup.
+- These workers will automatically register themselves with their node on startup.
 - Node will expose hooks so the external manager could perform actions on the infrastructure
 - Node will expose endpoints containing current queue size, pending requests (details TBD) and other data necessary for external manager to decide